 Architectural design projects are the life and soul of architecture school.
 As a student, you are always working on one, and somehow it becomes what your life is revolving around.
 You would give it every possible effort and believe you have done your best, but on jury day, when you see everyone else’s project you could lose a bit of your confidence, not because your project is any less, but because your presentation is lacking.
-The presentation might not be the core of the project, but it surely influences the viewer.
+The architecture project presentation might not be the core of the project, but it surely influences the viewer.
 It can also be considered as an indicator of your artistic skills and sense as a designer.

-While you shouldn’t be completely dependable on positive results from a merely eye-catching presentation, you still need to give an adequate amount of time to properly plan it in a way that communicates your idea best.
+While you shouldn’t be completely dependable on positive results from a merely eye-catching architecture project presentation, you still need to give an adequate amount of time to properly plan it in a way that communicates your idea best.
 Your architecture professor might credit you for a creative design regardless the presentation, but your future client might only see the presentation, so make it a habit, to involve your design skills in all the aspects of your project, starting now.
 Here, we will give you some basic tips on how to create a Stunning Architecture Project Presentation.
 So, let’s get started.

-Presentation Board Tips
+Architecture Project Presentation Board Tips

 1) Size and Orientation